camelwater/Table-BOT/README.md

 ```
 ex. `?start 5v5 2 camelwater123 beffjeff sui=yes gps=5`

-Initializes a table instance with the given format (FFA 2v2, 3v3, etc.) and number of teams.
+Initializes a table instance with the given format (FFA, 2v2, 3v3, etc.) and number of teams.
 Optionally, if you already know the room id (rxx) of the desired room or the miiNames of players in the room, you can include either of them to skip the next step.

 ```
 ?search [mii|rxx] [<miiName>,...|rxx]